Rokiis1/roadmap/fundamentals_of_testing/fundamentals_of_testing.md

     - **Deliverables (Artifacts):**

         - Prioritized Test Conditions
-        - Defect Report regarding defects in the test basis
+        - Defect Report regarding defects in the test basis.
+            - **Test Basis** is The documentation or source of information used to derive test cases and test conditions.
+It includes all the necessary details that guide the testing process.

 4. **Test Design:** It's involves test cases identifying other test artifacts.